mauriciopaiva12/Information-Collector-v2.0/README.md

 <p>

 __*Project dedicated to collecting information in the first stages of a Pentest.<br />
-The project is not yet finished, as I am evolving it as I have time, so it will receive several updates yet.*__
+The project is not yet finalized, as I am evolving over time, so I will still receive several updates.*__

 <p>

 ---

-## Required libraries and installations
+## Required libraries and facilities

 <p>